 Instead, they use separator sheets covered with a thin layer of aqueous lithium salt solution sandwiched between sheets of cathode and anode materials.
 Stacks of sandwiched sheets are then rolled into cylindrical battery cells connected to form a complete battery.

-AGM batteries are also often referred to as dry-cell batteries, but this can be a bit misleading.
+AGM batteries are also often called dry-cell batteries, which can be misleading.
 In reality, they fall somewhere in between wet-cell and dry-cell.

-Like FLA batteries, AGM batteries use lead plates with an electrolyte between them.
-The electrochemical process is essentially the same between the two, but there is one significant difference: The electrolyte in an AGM battery is not liquid; it is wholly absorbed in layers of glass fibers placed between each lead plate.
+AGM batteries use lead plates with an electrolyte between them, like FLA batteries.
+The electrochemical process is essentially the same, but there is one significant difference: The electrolyte in an AGM battery is not liquid; it is wholly absorbed in layers of glass fibers placed between each lead plate.

 The primary purpose behind this design is to immobilize the electrolyte so that less electrolyte is set free.
 Hydrogen and oxygen created from the charging process get recombined back into water and do not need to vent out of the battery casing.